Cenobitic monasticism

 Cenobitic (or coenobitic) monasticism is a monastic tradition that stresses community life.
 Often in the West the community belongs to a religious order, and the life of the cenobitic monk is regulated by a religious rule, a collection of precepts.
-The older style of monasticism, to live as a hermit, is called eremitic.
-A third form of monasticism, found primarily in Eastern Christianity, is the skete.
+It is one of several forms of monasticism, distinguished from the eremitic life of a hermit, or the skete and lavritic forms developed in Eastern Christianity.

 The English words cenobite and cenobitic are derived, via Latin, from the Greek words koinos (κοινός, lit. 'common'), and bios (βίος, lit. 'life').
 The adjective can also be cenobiac (κοινοβιακός) or cœnobitic (obsolete).
 A group of monks living in community is often referred to as a cenobium (Latin, from Greek koinobion).
 Cenobitic monasticism appears in several religious traditions, though most commonly in Buddhism and Christianity.

 Origins

 The word cenobites was initially applied to the followers of Pythagoras in Crotone, Italy, who founded a commune not just for philosophical study but also for the "amicable sharing of worldly goods."